Stamp Duty Land Tax

 Claiming an SDLT refund after a purchase is also possible.
 For any property purchases that turn out to have been eligible for Multiple Dwelling Relief, we can make a refund claim to HMRC on a client’s behalf.

-Find out more about SDLT reliefs with this guide on multiple dwelling reliefs.
+Find out more about SDLT relief with this guide to multiple dwelling relief.

 Mixed-Use and Non-Residential Properties